ClaudiaAlfieri/CodeCotton/README.md

 ## 📋 Project Overview

 CodeCotton is a responsive e-commerce platform focused on sustainable fashion for the entire family.
-This project was developed as the final project for the Web Programming course in the Front-End Development program.
+This project was developed as the final project for the Web Programming course in the Front-End Development program at CESAE.

 ## ✨ Features